brilliantlyc/Cryptocurrency_NLP_Analysis/README.md

 ![ethereum_sentiment](Images/ethereum_sentiment.png)

-From the above screenshots, it is evident that Ethereum had the highest: mean positive score, compound score, and positive score.
+From the above screenshots, it is evident that Ethereum had the highest: mean positive score, compound score, negative score, and positive score.

 ## Natural Language Processing